brooklynrail/brooklynrail-platform/content/events/2024/10/one-becomes-the-other-2014–2016-and-i-was-here-2018.md

 ---
 title: "One Becomes the Other (2014–2016) and I Was Here (2018) "
 deck: Films by Jeffrey Gibson
-summary: As we observe Indigenous Peoples’ Day, we invite you to join us for virtual screenings of one becomes the other (2014–2016) and I Was Here (2018) by artist Jeffrey Gibson.
+summary: The Rail invites you to join us for virtual screenings of one becomes the other (2014–2016) and I Was Here (2018) by artist Jeffrey Gibson.
 Register to receive a 24-hour access link to the films.
 people:
   - person: jeffrey-gibson
 date: 2024-10-14T00:00:00-0500